quantum-kittens/quantum-kittens.github.io/_posts/2022-06-13-CHAPTER-2-Story-Schrödinger-Day.md

 “Twisted yarn,” Arya cursed as she examined the Town Hall’s pantry.
 It was Schrödinger Day, Whiskerton’s most joyous festival, and the councilcat—with pristine ginger coat, green eyes, and a penchant for sunbathing—found herself in somewhat of a quandary.

 Schrödinger Day was the anniversary of Whiskerton becoming a town.
-The townscats always celebrated their founding day with much pomp and grandeur, even umpteen generations later when Arya, the councilcat in charge of planning, found herself staring at the pantry’s contents.
+The townscats always celebrated their Foundation Day with much pomp and grandeur, even umpteen generations later when Arya, the councilcat in charge of planning, found herself staring at the pantry’s contents.

-You see, she had very diligently instructed the Town Hall’s chefcat to bake tuna biscuits, which were the obvious choice of celebratory snack to accompany evening cream on this occasion.
-But that morning a frantic chefcat reported that all the tuna biscuits she'd spent the entire night preparing had vanished.
-And no, it wasn't the town’s mischievous kittens who ate them, the tuna biscuits disappeared before her very eyes!
+You see, she had diligently instructed the Town Hall’s chefcat to bake tuna biscuits, which were the obvious choice of celebratory snack for this occasion’s evening cream.
+But that morning, a frantic chefcat reported that all the tuna biscuits she'd spent the entire night preparing had vanished.
+And no, it wasn't the town’s mischievous kittens who ate them.
+The tuna biscuits disappeared before her very eyes!

 Vanishing items weren't an uncommon occurrence in Whiskerton--though, to be fair, food hardly ever disappeared--and Arya figured the tuna biscuits would turn up again sooner or later.
 But she couldn't count on them returning in time.